plawhatre/Google-Traveler/README.md

 # Google-Traveler
- Objective - Generate a ranking of tourist attractions based on both rating and reviews.
+ Objective - Generate ranking of tourist attractions based on both rating and reviews.

 ### How to use the repo
 First, clone the repo and run `make venv`.
 Following which